 The Women in Retirement Conference (WiRC) is the only conference of its kind, with content built by women advisors and TPAs for women.
-WiRC brings together business owners and managers in the retirement plan service industry to focus on four key areas: leadership, marketing, practice management and personal growth.
+WiRC brings together business owners and managers in the retirement plan service industry to focus on five key areas: leadership, marketing, practice management, advocacy and personal growth.

 WiRC is designed to address the challenges and opportunities of women in the industry, both personally and professionally.
 This event — which features keynote speakers, as well as intimate roundtables and workshops — is designed to inspire women in the retirement services industry to seek their highest level of personal and professional growth.